inf112-v20/Kokkene/Deliverables/ObligatoriskOppgave2.md

 We feel that the assigned roles could have been utilized more properly.
 This was fortunately the idea we had going into this, because everyone wanted to try a bit of everything.
 Even so we feel that the roles we got suited us.
-The only thing is that we might have to prioritize having one more test coder.

 #####Kristoffer: Teamleader
 I feel like this role suits me because i am not afraid to speak up when something is wrong or needs fixing.\